lmaughan921/experience-manager-brand-portal.en/help/using/brand-portal-metadata-schemas.md

 ## Apply a metadata schema to a folder {#apply-a-metadata-schema-to-a-folder}

-Brand Portal allows you to customize and control the metadata schema so that the **Properties** page of an asset displays only the specific information you choose to reveal.
+[!DNL Brand Portal] allows you to customize and control the metadata schema so that the **Properties** page of an asset displays only the specific information you choose to reveal.
 To control the metadata displayed in the **Properties** page, remove the required metadata from the metadata schema form and apply it to the specific folder.

 To apply a metadata schema form to a folder, do the following:

-1. From the AEM toolbar at the top, click the Adobe logo to access administrative tools.
+1. From the [!DNL AEM] toolbar at the top, click the Adobe logo to access administrative tools.

    ![](assets/aemlogo.png)